 You may want to also select Basic for Diagnostic and usage data, under Send your device data to Microsoft section, if you want to limit the data being sent.

-When you do this, Windows 10 will now never ask you for the feedback.
+When you do this, Windows 11/10 will now never ask you for feedback.

-If you wish to further harden Windows 10 privacy settings, download our freeware Ultimate Windows Tweaker 4.
-It will let you easily tweak Windows Feedback Requests, Windows Telemetry, Application telemetry and more.
+If you wish to further harden Windows Privacy settings, download our freeware Ultimate Windows Tweaker.
+It will let you easily tweak Windows Feedback Requests, Windows Telemetry, Application Telemetry, and more.